The Rohingya ‘Snapshot’ Survey: collecting first-hand data on the everyday lives of residents of Unchiprang and Shamlapur.

 As the name of the survey suggests, this situational report, conducted in partnership with our ‘sister organisation’ MOAS, was intended to shed light on the daily lives and struggles of both recently arrived Rohingya refugees and longer-term refugee residents, all of whom were beneficiaries of MOAS Aid Station services.
 In doing so, we sought to uncover livelihood, protection and security issues within the camps.

-In January and February 2018, we collected 1,584 surveys form Rohingya refugees in Cox’s Bazar, Bangladesh.
+In January and February 2018, we collected 1,584 surveys from Rohingya refugees in Cox’s Bazar, Bangladesh.
 This is what we found.

 Rohingya refugee carries firewood in Unchiprang refugee camp – © MOAS.eu 2018